Last updated: May 3, 2021

 Two hours of free legal service

 This program provides two hours of free legal advice for domestic violence survivors in Ontario who need immediate advice and assistance in relation to family law and immigration and refugee law matters.
 There is no financial eligibility requirement.
+People who are experiencing domestic violence are eligible for up to five two

 Please call your local shelter or community legal clinic to ask about accessing this service.
 They will then give you a referral voucher so that you can get two hours of free legal advice from a lawyer.
 Only lawyers with experience in domestic abuse issues can provide this service